 First, Girona’s cycling routes

 We’ve found the roads quiet and in good condition, drivers courteous, and the weather hospitable for much of the year.
 You may not get snow-capped peaks, but there’s impressive scenery and excellent, varied riding in every direction.
-There’s tons of info on Girona cycling routes below.
+There’s also a strong gravel cycling scene in Girona.
+There’s lots of info on both gravel cycling and Girona cycling routes below.
+If you are a road cyclist, you will also love this guide to Girona’s best climbs.

 Second, the town.